Perfect Thai Basil Chicken Recipe for 2: Quick, Flavorful, and Easy to Make at Home

 Thai Basil Chicken pinit View Gallery 3 photos

 I first fell for this dish on a trip to Thailand years back.
-One rainy night in Chiang Mai, I ducked into a tiny eatery and ordered Pad Krapow.
+I still remember this one rainy evening in Chiang Mai.
+I stumbled into this tiny little shop, soaked to the bone, and ordered Pad Krapow.
+First bite?
+Absolute game changer.
 The flavors blew me away, so I started messing around in my own kitchen to recreate it for Paislee.
 Over time, I’ve tweaked it based on chats with Thai friends and stacks of cookbooks.
 I’ve spent hours testing stir-fries, balancing spices just right, to share recipes you can trust.
 This one draws from real Thai ways, honed through home trials, with Paislee so you get authentic results every time.

 Thai Basil Chicken Recipe